containers/podman/docs/podman-run.1.md

    Name for UID map from the `/etc/subuid` file.
 Using this flag will run the container with user namespace enabled.
 This flag conflicts with `--userns` and `--uidmap`.

 **--sysctl**=SYSCTL
    Configure namespaced kernel parameters at runtime

    IPC Namespace - current sysctls allowed:

-  kernel.msgmax, kernel.msgmnb, kernel.msgmni, kernel.sem, kernel.shmall, kernel.shmmax, kernel.shmmni, kernel.shm_rmid_forced
+  - kernel.msgmax
+  - kernel.msgmnb
+  - kernel.msgmni
+  - kernel.sem
+  - kernel.shmall
+  - kernel.shmmax
+  - kernel.shmmni
+  - kernel.shm_rmid_forced
-  Sysctls beginning with fs.mqueue.*
+  - Sysctls beginning with fs.mqueue.*

    Note: if you use the `--ipc=host` option these sysctls will not be allowed.

    Network Namespace - current sysctls allowed:
-      Sysctls beginning with net.*
+  - Sysctls beginning with net.*

    Note: if you use the `--network=host` option these sysctls will not be allowed.

 **--tmpfs**=[] Create a tmpfs mount

    Mount a temporary filesystem (`tmpfs`) mount into a container, for example:

     $ podman run -d --tmpfs /tmp:rw,size=787448k,mode=1777 my_image

    This command mounts a `tmpfs` at `/tmp` within the container.
 The supported mount options are the same as the Linux default `mount` flags.
 If you do not specify